Anon-Planet/thgtoa/guide.md

     -   It is new and it has great specs (more than 16GB or for a perfect experience 32GB of RAM, >250GB of disk space, recent fast CPU):

-        -   **You could go for any route, but I would recommend Qubes OS if your threat model allows it.**
+        -   **You could go for any route, but we would recommend Qubes OS if your threat model allows it.**

     -   If it is an ARM-based M1 Mac: